zwchang/house-prices-Lund-Sweden/README.md

 To avoid such mistake, I am going to convert the addresses to the lan and longitude, and then use a Google map API to plot a 2D heat map showing the price distribution.
-Based on such distribution, I am expecting a clustering algorithm like K-means could divide Lund into several regions where each of them could be analyzed separately.
+Based on such distribution, I am expecting a clustering algorithm like K-means could divide Lund into several regions based on price per square meters where each of them could be analyzed separately.
 Then for an apartment with given location, we first identify which region it belongs and then adding features listed in the previous section (maybe try multiple linear regression and random forest).